gardener/documentation/website/documentation/getting-started/observability/components.md

 ### Logging into Plutono

 Let us start by giving some visual hints on how to access Plutono.
-[Plutono](https://github.com/credativ/plutono#plutono) allows us to query logs and metrics and visualise those in form of dashboards.
+[Plutono](https://github.com/credativ/plutono#plutono) allows us to query logs and metrics and visualize those in form of dashboards.
 Plutono is shipped ready-to-use with a Gardener shoot cluster.

-In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard and use the username and password provided next to it.
+In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard.
+You will be automatically logged in through OIDC based authentication:

-The password you can use to log in can be retrieved as shown below:

 ![access-plutono](./images/access-plutono.png)